Playground Project Planning 101

 Luckily, the playground industry has lots of great options that mean everyone can be part of the fun.
 During your planning process, you should be considering what differences you need to account for – is there play equipment that wheelchair users could access?
 Is there a quiet area for children with sensory processing issues to go to?

-If this article has spurred you onto designing a new (or revamping a current) playground project, why not contact PlaySmart for some help turning your vision into a reality?
-With 20 years’ experience under our belts, we have helped countless clients bring their visions to life, and you could be our next.
+With 20 years of experience under our belts, we have helped countless clients bring their visions to life, and you could be our next.
 Please don’t hesitate to fill out the contact form underneath and we’ll be back in touch ASAP.

 Leave a Reply